mhrnciar/dsa/zadanie1/zadanie1.md

 This is a project for 2nd semester class "Data Structures and Algorithms".
 Projects is about working with dynamic memory allocation.

-List of functions that need to be made:

 **memory_init() (initialization of memory):**
  - [x] redirect global pointer to array representing memory
  - [x] allocate head and foot of memory